 Should the assessment indicate that the proposed development has the potential to conflict with built heritage elements, then there will be a need to undertake built heritage assessment (proportionate to the significance of the heritage asset) to investigate in detail the character, history, dating, form and archaeological development of the specified structure on the site.
-The built heritage assessment should review the setting impacts upon the Red Well, Matson House and gardens, the listed war memorial and St Katharine's Church and should include a Zone of Visual Influence (ZVI) or Zone of Theoretical Visibility (ZTV) assessment in accordance with Historic England guidance The Setting of Heritage Assets (HE 2015d).
+An assessment of the setting of Matson House and adjacent listed structures should be undertaken and could be included within the built heritage assessment or as a stand alone document.
+A Zone of Visual Influence (ZVI) or Zone of Theoretical Visibility (ZTV) assessment should also be completed in accordance with Historic England guidance The Setting of Heritage Assets (HE 2015d).